 I couldn’t believe what I was hearing.
-For the three years that I had been married, I hadn’t visited my wife’s workplace even once, even though it was just fifteen minutes’ drive from Rhodes Park where I worked to the office block next to East Park Mall on Thabo Mbeki Road where she spent most of her days.
-All because of my busy schedule of course.
-So when I finally got an opening and decided to take her lunch for the first time ever, I wasn’t too surprised to find that I was a stranger at her office.
+For the three years that I had been married, I hadn’t visited my wife’s workplace even once, even though it was just a fifteen minutes’ drive from Rhodespark where I worked to her office block on Thabo Mbeki Road.
+All because of my busy schedule, of course.
+So when I finally got an opening and braved through the unpredictable Lusaka lunch hour traffic to take her food, I wasn’t too surprised to find that I was a stranger at her office.
 What I wasn’t prepared for, though, was to be told that she hadn’t worked there in weeks.

-“There has to be some mistake, ummm……Thandi,” I said, after looking at the receptionist’s desk name plate.
-The lady seemed like she didn’t want to be bothered, and she made it evident by the way she tossed her long, thick curls back as she looked up at me.
+“There has to be some mistake, ummm……Thandi,” I said, after looking at the receptionist’s desk nameplate.
+She seemed like she didn’t want to be bothered, and she made it evident by the way she tossed her long, thick curls back as she looked up at me.

-“There’s no mistake, sir, she had been absent from the office for weeks without an explanation.
+“There’s no mistake; she had been absent from the office for weeks without an explanation.
 She only returned about two weeks ago and got into a heated argument with management, and before they could let her go, she quit.
-Haven’t seen her since,” she said, before returning to her work, or more accurately, from what I could see from the reflection off her glasses, her social media page.
+Haven’t seen her since,” she said, before returning to her work, or more accurately, from what I could see from the reflection off her glasses, her social media.

-‘Oh, hey Miles.
-Yeah, I am; it’s kinda crazy here, would have loved to have helped out but I’m kind of tied up…..see you later at dinner?”
+‘Oh, hi Miles.
+Yes, I am; it’s kinda crazy here, I’d love to help out but I’m a little tied up…..see you later at dinner?”

 Even though it had been years since I whipped anything up in a kitchen, I was still at least a novice in my own books.
 That night, everything I did was a mess.
 I got more nervous as the minutes went by and I botched all the dishes I was trying to prepare.
 This was a woman who hadn’t failed to be home even a minute later than seven in months.